triveria-com/wmp/README.md

   "iss": "ws://localhost:1234/api/v1/wmp/4e0583fe-5ae0-4623-8328-37a6143b36dd"
 }
 ```
-The invitation shall be published by a Server to an endpoint where it can be retrieved by a Client with an HTTP GET request.
-This URL can be delivered to the client by other channels such as QR code, email, [Pigeons](https://www.rfc-editor.org/rfc/rfc1149), etc.
+The invitation shall be published by a WMP Server Entity to an endpoint where it can be retrieved by a Client with an HTTP GET request.
+This URL can be delivered to the client by other channels such as QR code, email, processes described by [RFC-1149][pigeons], etc.

 ## WMP Messages
 In addition to the specified message types, more can be added to extend the functionality of WMP.